 While there’s a bit of a difference between the magic and swords of Skyrim and the guns and atom bombs of Fallout, there’s one key part of the game that links them above all else: the character customisation options (and the giant, scary bugs).
 You can travel freely wherever your Vault-Tec clad feet take you, engaging in whatever quests you feel like as you level up and take on the post-apocalyptic world.

 Fallout 4 is available on PC, PS4, and Xbox One.
-Since Bethesda’s acquisition of Microsoft, it’s also included in Xbox Game Pass.
+Since Bethesda’s acquisition of Microsoft, it’s also been included in Xbox Game Pass.